angelaLazar/oauth-tutorial/index.md

 }
     ```

 1. Now we need to have our **oauth-tutorial.py** access these fields.
-To parse the json, we need to add the json library to our application.
+To parse the json we need to add the json library to our application.
 Add this as an import next to webapps:
 `import webapp2, json`

-1. Next we can add in the code to grab those two fields.
+1. Next add in the code to grab those two fields.
 Under your imports, add:

     ```python
 with open('client_secrets.json') as data_file: